 Invest in a Cat Water Fountain

-If your cat won’t stop knocking over water bowl, a pet water fountain might be the perfect solution.
+If your cat won’t stop knocking over the water bowl, a pet water fountain might be the perfect solution.
 These devices provide continuously circulating water that appeals to a cat’s preference for fresh, moving water sources.

 Water fountains come in various designs and materials, from simple plastic models to elegant ceramic options.
 Not only do they satisfy your cat’s instinctual preference for running water, but their weight and design make them much harder to tip over.